UX Design vs. Graphic Design: Choosing the Right Career Path

 • Information architecture: In UX, function often trumps form.
 It’s great if something looks good, but that means little if it doesn’t work.
 Learning best practices for information architecture can empower you to structure content on websites and apps that is intuitive to the user and makes every click count.

 • Testing and iteration: In graphic design, once something looks right, your job is likely done.
-UX involves a more iterative process, where you design something, build it, test it with real users, then return to the design process to revise.
+UX involves a more iterative process, where you design something, build it, test it with real users, and then return to the design process to revise.

-Get started in UX
+Get started in graphic design or UX design.

 Article sources

-3. US Bureau of Labor Statistics.
-"Graphic Designers, https://www.bls.gov/ooh/arts-and-design/graphic-designers.htm."
-Accessed July 4, 2022.
+US Bureau of Labor Statistics.
+“Graphic Designers: Occupational Outlook Handbook, https://www.bls.gov/ooh/arts-and-design/graphic-designers.htm.”
+Accessed November 5, 2024. .

 Keep reading